FAQs for Agencies

 For more information on training, email firstname.lastname@example.org.

-TransPort Integrator will have functionality similar to TMSS, but will offer more enhanced functionality and features, some examples include the ability to:
+TMSS 2.0 will offer more enhanced functionality and features.
+Some examples include the ability to:

 - Consolidate multiple shipments into one load.
 A load is a freight moving from one or more points to one or more points.
-It is made up of one or more shipments legs.
+It is made up of one or more shipments legs; and

 - Set up plans so shipment legs can be grouped temporarily for load planning.

 - Deliver windows specifying the earliest and latest pickup date/time.
-A shipment offer will timeout if a TSP does not accept or reject an offer within two hours.
+A shipment offer will timeout if a Transportation Service Provider does not accept or reject an offer within two hours; and

-- Be notified of rejected shipment/tenders that have timed out, or have TransPort Integrator automatically tender the shipment to the next best-value TSP.
+- Be notified of rejected shipment/tenders that have timed out, or have TMSS 2.0 automatically tender the shipment to the next best-value Transportation Service Provider.

 - Add unplanned accessorials (i.e. demurrage) until the Proof of Delivery (POD).

 - Automatically send the BOL to PayPort Express.